aosabook/500lines/sampler/sampler.markdown

 produce random numbers.
 (We'll talk more about what it is a bit later as well).

-Before we get into the rest of the class, I want to briefly go over two points related to the constructor.
+Before we get into the rest of the class, let's go over two points related to the constructor.

 #### Descriptive vs. Mathematic Variable Names